- Computers & Software»

 - Laptop heat

-Heat is one big hindrance to normal operation of a computer and any machine for that matter.
-Besides overheating microprocessor which may lead to total shutdown, heating of the motherboard and other components like the disk drive and memory modules can trigger a restart or total freeze of the computer.
+Besides overheating microprocessor which may lead to a total shutdown, heating of the motherboard and other components like the disk drive and memory modules can trigger a restart or total freezing of the computer.

-You should be able to interpret if your laptop is having a heating problem, if it restarts or freezes at regular times after you power it up.
-One way to find more is by entering the BIOS once you have switched on the laptop, and leaving it on for some time.
+One way to discover more about heating is in the BIOS settings.
 While in the BIOS setting, you can also read the temperature using the PC Health or Monitor utility.
 If a restart or freezing happens, then you know the problem.

 Unstable power both within the system and from the battery/adaptor can trigger a system restart and freezing.
 Have your battery and adaptor checked for consistency if you suspect they are faulty.